mattiamanzati/effect-ful-computations/slides.md

 I felt like I spent more time fighting with the platform, than building and implementing Business critical application logic.
 -->
 ---
-layout: fact
+layout: default
 ---

-# 😫
-## Can we do better?
+# Promise is'nt going to solve anything

+- no concurrency limit implementation
+- no built in interruption
+- no built in retry logic
+- no typed errors in _Promise< A >_

 ---
-layout: fact
----

-## Promise is'nt going to solve anything

----
-layout: center
+layout: default
 ---

 # Not just on frontend...